jackw-ai/Maze-Generator/README.md

 ```sh
 python3 MazeGenerator.py > cool_maze.txt
 ```
+All program prompts are printed to `stderr` so only the maze will be piped.

 ## Reading the Output
 Empty (round-edged) squares are denoted as paths.
 Walls are filled in rectangles.
 The borders are double lines.
 Starting point denoted `S` and end point denoted `E`.